 - You might want to bring a book or an assignment with you.
 Chances are, you going to have to do some waiting.
 Why not knock out an assignment or get some reading done?

 - Plan ahead.
-If your school has one of those services that let’s you hold a machine, do it.
+If your school has one of those services that let you hold a machine, do it.
 VCU does, but it only holds for 5 minutes and it doesn’t account for those people who don’t collect their things on time.
-That being said, I don’t use it.